jensrossbach/node-red-sony-audio/README.md

 The node also supports a low-level mode for cases where the built-in commands are not sufficient.
 Via specific attributes (see input description below), any request supported by the Sony Audio Control API can be sent to the device.
 See Sony <a href="https://developer.sony.com/develop/audio-control-api/api-references/api-overview-2">Audio Control API</a> reference for more details about the API methods and their parameters.

 #### Configuration
 On the configuration page, you can configure various settings of the node.
 Optionally enter a name to be displayed - if omitted, "control: _command_" will be shown as name.
-Next you must select the Sony audio device to talk to.
-The following three checkboxes control which outputs will be provided by the node.
-The _Filters_ checkbox enables or disables the group of filter output ports, the _Response_ checkbox enables or disables the response output port and the _Error_ checkbox enables or disables the error output port.
+You have to select the Sony audio device to talk to from the dropdown box (or create a new device configuration if not yet done).
+The next three checkboxes control which outputs will be provided by the node.
+The _Filters_ checkbox enables or disables the group of filter output ports and the _Response_ checkbox enables or disables the response output port.
 See chapter [Outputs](#outputs) below for more information.

 ![General Settings](images/controller_settings1.png)

-The next dropdown box selects the command to send to the device including its parameters.
+The following dropdown box selects the command to send to the device including its parameters.
 Depending on the selected command, different widgets for configuring the command parameters appear.

 ![Command Settings](images/controller_settings2.png)

-The following commands are supported.
+Below is a list of supported commands.

 > ##### Get Power Status
 > Retrieves the current power status of the device.